antonio-ramadas/vodafone-business-store-scraper/README.md

 You can skip the server altogether by instead just calling the method [`Scraper().scrape()`](src/scraper.py).

-## Vodafone Business Store - Music Accessories
+## Vodafone Business Store

+> Side note: Initial version required scrapping an HTML response.
+You can navigate through git history to get a better picture why [Scrapy](https://scrapy.org/) was chosen.
+The description below was adapted from Vodafone API changes and it reflects the current implementation.

-You can access it [here](https://loja.negocios.vodafone.pt/loja/acessorios/catalogo?&categoria=Som&icmp=quicklinks-acessorios-som-3) (in Portuguese).
+You can access it [here](https://www.vodafone.pt/loja/acessorios.html?segment=business) (in Portuguese).
 As you can see, there is a section with the products:

 ![Vodafone Business Store - Music Accessories - listing](resources/vodafone-business-store-music-accessories-listing.png)

-If you opened the webpage (and you waited for it to load completely...), you'll see that the page is not very scraper friendly.
+If you opened the webpage (and you waited for it to load completely...), you'll there is an endpoint that returns a JSON object with all the products.
+Bloat free and everything we need. see that the page is not very scraper friendly.
 The products are loaded with JavaScript.
-However, by inspecting the queries we can get a [bloat free listing with no JavaScript required](https://loja.negocios.vodafone.pt/cs/Satellite?cid=1423846891501&pageId=1423846891522&pagename=SiteEntryProductCatalog&query=c%3DOnlineStore_C%26categoria%3DSom%26cid%3D1423846891501%26d%3DTouch%26icmp%3Dquicklinks-acessorios-som-3%26pageId%3D1423846891522%26pagename%3DOnlineB2B%252FOnlineStore_C%252FCatalog%252FRenderCatalog%26trid%3D%26ns%3D1%26ajaxRequest%3D1%26null&site=OnlineB2B&tid=1423845689128&hm=1313&trid=&ajaxRequest=1&filters=%7B%22CATGR-CL-OR-filter%22%3A%5B%221423967921535%22%5D%7D&fd=date&ord=1&p=1):
+However, by inspecting the queries we can get a [bloat free listing with no JavaScript required](https://www.vodafone.pt/bin/mvc.do/eshop/catalogs/catalog?collectionPath=&catalogType=Accessory&pageModel=%2Floja%2Facessorios.html&filterCatalog=true):

 ![Vodafone Business Store - Music Accessories - inspect](resources/vodafone-business-store-music-accessories-inspect.png)

-Scraping the HTML from this webpage is easier, faster and has all the information we need (name, price and URL).
+That single request is a whopping 1.33MB uncompressed that took 6.62ms.
+This might be painful for the visitors, but not problematic for a scraper.
 So, we can stick with it.

 ## Product